gdsbook/book/notebooks/09_spatial_inequality.md

 plt.show()
 ```

 Inference on these decompositions can be done using the `inequality.theil.TheilDSim` class, but we omit that here for brevity and report that, like the Moran's $I$, all of the Theil decompositions are statistically significant.
-Further, since the within and between components are interpreted as shares of the overall Theil index, we can compute the share of the Theil index due to the between-region inequality, and note that it also generally shares the same pattern, but does not see minima in the same places.
-The between-region share of inequality is at its lowest in the mid-2000s, not in the mid-1990s.
-This suggests that regional differences were very important in the 1970s and 80s, but this importance has been waning, relative to the inequality *within* US Census Regions.
+Further, since the within and between components are interpreted as shares of the overall Theil index, we can compute the share of the Theil index due to the between-region inequality, and note that it also generally shares the same pattern, but does not see minima in the same places:

 ```python
 inequalities['theil_between_share'] = inequalities['theil_between'] / inequalities['theil']
 inequalities['theil_between_share'].plot()
 plt.show()
 ```

+ The between-region share of inequality is at its lowest in the mid-2000s, not in the mid-1990s.
+This suggests that regional differences were very important in the 1970s and 80s, but this importance has been waning, relative to the inequality *within* US Census Regions.

 <!-- #region {"ein.tags": "worksheet-0", "slideshow": {"slide_type": "-"}} -->
 <!-- #region {"ein.tags": "worksheet-0", "slideshow": {"slide_type": "-"}} -->